subh0x-alt/MySQL-Projects/Trainity-SQL-DataAnalystProjects/Solution_Report.md

 +---------+--------------------+
 13 rows in set (0.01 sec)
 ```
+- There are a total of `13 users` that can fall into the `bots` category.
+- This can be further narrowed down if the following users have never posted a single photo on instagram.
+- **Very important** as we already know that `Elon Musk` backed out from the twitter deal over this very issue.

+##
 ### ⚙️ Tech-Stack Used: MySQL; Code-Editor Used: VS Code
 ![MySQL](https://img.shields.io/badge/mysql-%2300f.svg?style=for-the-badge&logo=mysql&logoColor=white)
 ![Visual Studio Code](https://img.shields.io/badge/Visual%20Studio%20Code-0078d7.svg?style=for-the-badge&logo=visual-studio-code&logoColor=white)